sparkflows/sparkflows-docs/docs/snowflake/writing-snowflake.rst

 Write it to Snowflake
 ^^^^^^^^^^^^^^^^^^

-It saves the dataframe coming in from the previous processor into the specified Snowflake Table.
+It saves the DataFrame coming in from the previous processor into the specified Snowflake Table.

 Processor Configuration
 ++++